amithkoujalgi/amithkoujalgi/docs/projects/razorthink-foresight.md

 ##### Connect to any data source

 Foresight lets you connect to any datasource.
-It provides out-of-the-box connectivity to ERP systems such as Netsuite and Accumatica, channel API’s such as Amazon and Walmart, demographic and economic data, and social media data.
+It provides out-of-the-box connectivity to ERP systems such as Netsuite and Accumatica, channel API's such as Amazon and Walmart, demographic and economic data, and social media data.
 In addition, you can quickly add custom data sources or files with minimal effort.

 ##### Accept any format